-- Reports directly to the chief of security; - Conducts physical security surveys of all buildings and provides the chief of security written recommendations regarding deficiencies and needed corrective actions; - Plans and implements adequate preventive maintenance/replacement of locks and other security-devices;
+- a. reports directly to the Chief of Security; - b. conducts physical security surveys of all buildings and provides the Chief of Security written recommendations regarding deficiencies and needed corrective actions; - c. plans and implements adequate preventive maintenance/replacement locks and other security devices; - d. identifies technical problems or malfunctions in electronic/automated and manually operated security systems and immediately repairs them or coordinates prompt repairs with the facility maintenance department; - e. overhauls, adjusts and replaces worn parts on locking devices and systems; - f. maintains, adjusts and services machines used in the lock shop; - g. is trained in operation of gas/oxygencutting tools and end-saw equipment in case of an emergency;

-- Identifies technical problems or malfunctions in electronic/automated and manually operated security systems and immediately repairs them or coordinates prompt repairs with the facility maintenance department; - Overhauls, adjusts, and replaces worn parts on locking devices and systems; - Maintains, adjusts, and services machines used in the Lock Shop; - Is trained in operation of gas/oxygen-cutting tools and end-saw equipment in case of an emergency; - Conducts routine tests on emergency-exit doors; - Checks the keys to all emergency exits every 30 days and all other keys needed in emergencies quarterly, and documents the results; and - Reviews all major work orders and in-house designs, plans, and specifications with the facility maintenance department for compliance with security requirements.
+- h. conducts routine tests on emergency-exit doors; - i. checks the keys to all emergency exits every 30 days and all other keys needed in emergencies quarterly, and documents the results; and - j. reviews all major work orders and inhouse designs, plans and specifications with the facility maintenance department for compliance with security requirements.

-The facility maintenance supervisor (or equivalent) shall consult with the chief of security (or equivalent) and Security Officer before proceeding with new construction and renovation projects involving door hardware.
+The facility maintenance supervisor, or equivalent, shall consult with the Chief of Security or equivalent and security officer before proceeding with new construction and renovation projects involving door hardware.